 Once the signal has been filtered and gained, it is preprocessed for the ADC.
 In order to acquire more accurate measurements, the ADC requires signals to be differential.
-The analog signals are therefore put through a signle-ended to differential converter.
-Immediately before the signals enter the ADC, there is a low-pass anti-aliasing filtering.
-This filter guarantees Niquist criteria, which means that any frequencies detected in the sampled signal will not be aliases of higher frequencies.
+The analog signals are therefore put through a single-ended to differential converter.
+Immediately before the signals enter the ADC, there is a low-pass anti-aliasing filtering (Low-pass differential RC).